Disability Services Coordinator

 There are a limited number of electrical outlets to use for essential medical devices.

-Each person wishing to camp in the Disabilities Camping Area must:
+Each person wishing to camp in the Disabilities Camping Area MUST:

-Have submitted a Disabilities Camping request form
+Submit a by Disabilities Camping request June 9, 2018.

-Please note that you are not guaranteed space in the Disability Camping Area unless you have completed
+Please note that you are NOT guaranteed space in the Disability Camping Area unless you have completed

 both pre-registrations and receive confirmation from Disability Services.